-This BP45135 study is the first time that RO7504109 is being tested in humans.
+Single doses of RO7504109 have been tested in healthy volunteers in this study.
 Based on the limited data from this study so far, and laboratory studies and knowledge of other drugs, the side effects listed below may potentially occur.

 Potential Side Effects